ziming/CRUD/README.md

 > It's _heavily_ recommended that you **[subscribe to the Backpack Newsletter](http://backpackforlaravel.com/newsletter)** so you can find out about any security updates, breaking changes or major features.
 We send an email about 1-2 emails per year.
 Sometimes less.

 If you discover any security related issues, please email hello@backpackforlaravel.com instead of using the issue tracker.
-Alternatively, please disclose the issue on [huntr.dev](https://huntr.dev/) to also get a small bounty ($25-40).

 ## License